Vein Diseases & Treatments in Houston, TX

 The circulatory system within the body consists of both vein and arteries.
 Your arteries travel from the heart and carry oxygenated blood to your organs and tissues, sharing nutrients to all parts of the body.
 Once the blood reaches its target location, it returns back to the heart via veins.
 These veins carry deoxygenated blood against gravity with the help of valves.
 These valves are found about one inch apart and allow the blood to flow in the right direction.

 When the valves stop working, blood starts to pool in your veins, causing an array of different problems including swollen ankles, blood clots, leg pain, spider veins, varicose veins, and even ulcers.
 When the blood is not moving within your deep veins, this is called deep vein thrombosis.
-If your valves are not functioning properly in the superficial system system of veins, this is called venous insufficiency.
+If your valves are not functioning properly in the superficial system of veins, this is called venous insufficiency.

-Risk Factors of Vein Disease
+Warning Signs of Vein Disease

 An estimated 30-60% of adults suffer from vein diseases and the incidence increases with age.